Recycling Product News Logo

 Disc interface opening and slot length

 Disc screen openings have two dimensions defined by the slot length and IFO.
 Slot length is the distance between adjacent shaft assembly spacer collars.
 The disc Interface Opening (IFO) is defined as the spacing between interleafed discs on adjacent shaft assemblies.
+The screening surface is designed to maximize material separation and minimize maintenance by optimizing the arrangement and spacing of these openings.
 If screens are fed in such a way that long pieces are not allowed to fall end-wise onto and through the screen, the maximum-sized piece passing through a screen will be narrower than the IFO and will be a little bit longer than twice the slot length plus the collar diameter.

 A better rotor design utilizes discs with square holes, which are slid onto square shafts and separated by round spacer collars.
 A threaded locking mechanism is utilized to tighten the discs firmly on the shaft.